sbulen/sjrbTools/README.md

 * ***smf_read_inds_maint_2-1.php*** - This tool marks all boards read in a way that doesn't add millions of rows to your logs...
 SMF 2.1.
 * ***SMF_URLs_Paths.php*** - This tool converts all URLs and Paths throughout your SMF forum's database from one value to another.
 SMF 2.0 & 2.1.
 This tool updates all URLs and Paths found throughout the settings table, the themes table, the messages table, personal messages and members' signatures.
 I use this to quickly clone working test environments, so they do not link to each other and I do not find myself working within the wrong environment after clicking on a link...
 (Its original name was really_really_really_repair_settings.php, but I felt that was too long...)

+## SMF UTF8 Utilities

+**WARNING:** These tools update your forum database.
+Use at your own risk.
+ALWAYS back up your database before use.
+ALWAYS run them in your test environment first to learn how they work & to confirm desired outcomes.

+* ***smf_fix_dbl_enc_deep.php*** - Addresses double-encoding issues in message bodies.
+While addressing, checks for 4-byte UTF8 characters & converts them to htmlentities if needed.

 ## Github utility

 * ***github-dump.php*** - Dumps Issue & PR info for a specified repository into a comma-delimited file.